There are over two hundred islands in the Special Administrative Region of Hong Kong, and the main island, Hong Kong Island, isn’t the largest.

 Peng Chau Island Videos

-The following three videos are not the most entertaining in the world but they do each contain some fabulous still images of Peng Chau and they will give you a really good appreciation of what you might experience on a trip to this tranquil little island.
+The following 3 videos each contain some fabulous images of Peng Chau.
+They will give you a really good appreciation of what you might experience on a trip to this tranquil little island.

 The Hungry Ghost Festival is a traditional Chinese festival and holiday celebrated by Chinese in many countries.
-The 7th moon in the lunar calendar is supposedly when restless spirits roam the earth, and when the believers make efforts to appease the ghosts and ancestors – particularly during the Hungry Ghost Festival itself.
+The 7th moon in the lunar calendar is supposedly when restless spirits roam the earth.
+During this time, believers make efforts to appease the ghosts and ancestors – particularly during the Hungry Ghost Festival itself.

 This short video will give you a give you a glimpse at how the locals celebrate the Hungry Ghost Festival on Peng Chau.